Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Methods for Continuous Dynamic VHGR

 \subsection{RGB-based}

-Most state-of-the-art RGB-based Continuous Hand Gesture Recognition (CHGR) models follow a \textbf{three-stage pipeline} architecture: (1) a spatial model (commonly a 2DCNN or a transformer) to extract frame-wise features; (2) a short-term temporal model (mainly 1DCNN or TCN) for local temporal modeling and gloss-level feature extraction; and (3) a contextual module (e.g., BiLSTM) for long-term sequence modeling and final gesture sequence prediction \cite{TemporalLiftPooling, VAC-CSLR, SMKD, CorrNet, C2ST, HezhenHu_TMM, SEN-CSLR, HezhenHu-JunfuPu, corrnetplus_hu2024corrnetsignlanguagerecognition}.
-This standard architecture was introduced in \cite{first_2dcnn_tcn_bilstm_TMM_2019}.
-This decoupled spatial-temporal structure has been favored over unified spatiotemporal models like 3DCNNs due to the latter's inability to define clear temporal boundaries \cite{ADADOGLOU}.
+Most SOTA RGB-based CDHGR models follow a \textbf{three-stage pipeline} architecture: (1) a spatial model (commonly a 2DCNN or a transformer) to extract frame-wise features; (2) a short-term temporal model (mainly 1DCNN or TCN) for local temporal modeling and gloss-level feature extraction; and (3) a contextual module (e.g., BiLSTM) for long-term sequence modeling and final gesture sequence prediction \citep{TemporalLiftPooling, VAC-CSLR, SMKD, CorrNet, C2ST, HezhenHu_TMM, SEN-CSLR, HezhenHu-JunfuPu, corrnetplus_hu2024corrnetsignlanguagerecognition}.
+This standard architecture was introduced in \citep{first_2dcnn_tcn_bilstm_TMM_2019}.
+This decoupled spatial-temporal structure has been favored over unified spatiotemporal models like 3DCNNs due to the latter's inability to define clear temporal boundaries \citep{ADADOGLOU}.